skatejs/skatejs/README.md

 - Inherently cross-framework compatible.
 For example, it works seamlessly with - and complements - React and other frameworks.
 - Skate itself is only 4k min+gz.
 - It's very fast.
-- It works with multiple versions of itself on the page, if need be.
+- It works with multiple versions of itself on the page.